tekumara/gh-doctor/README.md

    This token is used once and not stored anywhere.
  * Create a private ssh key file.
  * Add the GitHub host to ~/.ssh/config.
- * Upload the ssh key to your GitHub user account.
+ * Upload the ssh key to your GitHub user account (manually or using an OAuth app).

 Example entry added to ~/.ssh/config: